Barbers Point Light (Hawaii)

 Barbers Point Light is a lighthouse on the island of Oahu in Hawaii.
 The lighthouse stands on Barbers Point outside of Kalaeloa on the southwest tip of the island.
 It is named after Captain Henry Barber.
 The lighthouse was established in 1888.
 A second tower was built in 1933.
+The light was listed on the National Register of Historic Places in 2024.